Azure Spot Virtual Machines

 Frequently asked questions about Spot pricing

-The preview of Azure low-priority VMs on scale sets has been discontinued and will be retired after January 1, 2020.
+The preview of Azure low-priority VMs on scale sets has been discontinued and was retired as of February 3, 2020.
 Spot VMs—now in preview—have replaced Azure low-priority VMs and will include new capabilities, such as variable pricing.
 Spot pricing is also available on both single VMs and VMSS.
-Variable pricing will become effective at a future date.

 Spot VMs are now in Preview on VMs and VMSS to customers buying from the web or through a Microsoft representative.
 As we learn from our customers in Preview, we will continue to expand the availability through other programs.

 Workloads are evicted when Azure no longer has available compute capacity and must reallocate its resources.